 If you’re transitioning from being employed, this might be difficult.
 If not though, make sure your profile plainly states that you’re a freelancer and how you help your clients.
 (This should help you get started.)

 Additionally, it’s helpful if you’ve got some posts and updates running, and also are a member of a few industry groups so that people know you’re serious and focused on their niche when they visit your profile.

 This part is easier if you’ve got a few clients under your belt.

 Check out the job titles of the people who you’ve worked with — this is what you’ll be looking for on the platform.
 In my case, I simply looked at a few past and current contacts and what they did (marketing directors/VP, content directors/VP) and searched for those titles with my goal organization company names.
 Dassit.

 Step 3: Sign up for premium.

-If you’re using the free version of LinkedIn (like I normally am), this is where you’ll run into problems.
+If you’re using the free version of LinkedIn (like I normally am), this is where you might run into problems.

-A lot of the best contacts require you to use InMail, LinkedIn’s mailing function that is only available via the paid subscription.
+A lot of the best contacts require you to use InMail, LinkedIn’s mailing function that’s only available if you’re paid or are already connected.
 You can get around this if you and the person you want to contact are in a group together, but if you want to hit up multiple contacts (like I’m doing right now), you probably want a full subscription.

 Step 4: Start making contact.

-From here, I just basically shot a message over asking if people worked with freelancers.
+From here, I just basically shoot a message over asking if people work with freelancers.
 That’s it.
 Nothing fancy and it works much better than sending email to publicly available emails.